 2. Message contents are defined in clause 17.1.1.2.4.3.

 3. The test scenario comprises of 2 cells on 2 different NR carriers.
-Both cell 1 and cell 2 are already identified by the UE prior to the start of the test.
-Cell 1 and cell 2 belong to different tracking areas and cell 2 is of higher priority than cell 1.
-Furthermore, UE has not registered with network for the tracking area containing cell 2.
+Both Cell 1 and Cell 2 are already identified by the UE prior to the start of the test.
+Cell 1 and Cell 2 belong to different tracking areas and Cell 2 is of higher priority than Cell 1.
+Furthermore, UE has not registered with network for the tracking area containing Cell 2.